RESPECTING OUR GOLF COURSES

 Most golfers do not fix ball marks correctly.
 The goal of fixing a ball mark is not to raise the damaged turf back up to the surface (because doing this breaks the roots and the grass dies), it is to pull the healthy turf together.
 Here is how to do it.

-A PROPERLY FIXED PITCH MARK REPAIRS IN 24 HOURS.
+Note: PROPERLY FIXED PITCH MARKS WILL REPAIR IN 24 HOURS.

 UNFIXED OR IMPROPERLY FIXED PITCH MARK TAKES UP TO THREE WEEKS TO REPAIR.